-As a student bachelor the young man lived in a place with different religious institutions and had friends from diverse beliefs.
+As a student bachelor this blissful soul lived with friends from diverse beliefs.
 With a natural curiosity, he was determined to closely understand the beliefs and appreciate their meaning.

-He first met a group of friends who called themselves messengers of God.
-The idea appeared very natural to the young boy.
-He thought it is very prudent to be a true messenger of God who had put him on this earth.
+He first met a group of friends who called themselves devotees of God.
+The idea appeared natural to the young boy.
+He thought it is very prudent to be a true devotee of God who had put him on this earth.
 He lived the idea and ideal through his thoughts and deeds, and his heart was filled with joy, purpose and vigor.
 He was a very happy man.

-As time passed and he spent more time being a messenger of God, his proximity to God increased significantly.
-With proximity, he soon became part of the family – as the Son of the God.
-The relationship transformed to that of pure love that naturally exists between Son and Father.
+As time passed and he spent more time being a devotee of God, his proximity to God increased significantly.
+With proximity, he soon became part of the family – as the part of the God.
+The relationship transformed to that of pure love that exists between a son and a father in an inseparable family.
 He was living a life of pure love and happiness.

-As time passed further, the Son studied and observed the Father from very close quarters with pure love.
-He realized that in essence there was no difference between him and his Father.
-The difference that he perceived so far was only in physical aspect.
-He became one with his Father.
+As time passed further, he studied and observed the God from very close quarters with pure love.
+He realized that in essence there was no difference between him and his God.
+The difference that he perceived so far was imaginary.
+He became one with the God.
 There was no longer a duality in his mind.
 He experienced a state of bliss.

 As the differences crumbled in a state of oneness, he gained a new perspective and respect for the three paths that helped to get to his current state.
-He noticed that the time he spent as a true messenger of God infact helped him get closer to the God and to become his Son, and the time he spent as Son helped him understand his Father much better and realize the oneness with him.
+He noticed that the time he spent as a true devotee of God infact helped him get closer to the God and to become inseparable from him.
+And, the time he spent as part of God helped him understand that God much better and realize the oneness with God.
 With this renewed respect, he was a blissful soul.

 Later in life, as he studied different scriptures, he understood that these natural paths were identified with different names by different groups based on their cultural and linguistic origins.